Career / Getting Experience

 Backing up data to the cloud is the single best thing you can do to protect yourself from a technology-related disaster.
 With a cloud backup, you can quickly recover from a drive failure or even ransomware.
 However, it's important to consider how your data is being backed up and what will be required to restore it in the event of a total loss.

-For instance, your files could be synced to OneDrive, then Amazon Glacier can be used for periodic cloud backups.
+For instance, your files could be synced to OneDrive, and then Amazon Glacier can be used for periodic cloud backups.
 Setting up a robust cloud backup solution is a great way to explore the issues common to server administration.

 Project 6: Implement a Data Privacy System